Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 CODESYS 3 Library for Monarco HAT

-I am not connected with Monarco (REX) in any way.
+I am not connected with Monarco (REX) or CODESYS in any way.
 I simply wrote this library out of hobbyism and for fun (self education) because I loved the industrial rubustness of this HAT.

 The Monarco HAT was lacking a proper CODESYS V3 library, so I decided to write it myself to fill in this gap.